Brunswick High School

-Selection for the 2019-2020 will begin in the fall.
+Selection for the 2020-2021 will begin in the fall.
 Paperwork will be available to those who qualify for the selection after the GPA of juniors and seniors is verified.
 All paperwork will be due by October 10, 2019 and students will be notified of their selection by the middle of November.
 Induction of selected members will be in early December 2020.

 Criteria for Membership

 for demonstrating exemplary